 The Dragon’s Tail

-For my film "The Dragon’s Tail", I wrote and recorded my reading of a visually dense poem, overflowing with descriptions of textures, characters and locations, before transcribing it into subtitles over a black screen.
-Beyond the voice-over narration, the landscape is absent: the black screen - in fact a film recording of a black panel - and its almost unnoticeable static-like digital noise evoke an image being shaped as the piece progresses, threatening to surge at any moment.
+"The Dragon’s Tail" consists of a visually dense poem, overflowing with characters, actions, textures and locations, transcribed into subtitles over a black screen.
+Beyond the voice-over narration, the landscape is absent: the black screen— in fact a film recording of a black panel— and its static-like digital noise evoke an image being shaped as the piece progresses, threatening to surge at any moment.

 Email email@example.com for a private link to the film.